nicolasmertens/mrtns/_README.md

-# Duet by JekyllThemes.io – Instructions
+# Duet by Jekyll s.io – Instructions

-If you have any questions or feedback about the theme, don't hesitate to reach out to hello@jekyllthemes.io for 1-to-1 support direct from the developers.
+If you have any questions or feedback about the  , don't hesitate to reach out to hello@jekyll s.io for 1-to-1 support direct from the developers.

 ---

 ## Getting started

-Copy the theme files to your website directory.
+Copy the   files to your website directory.

-To run the theme locally, navigate to the theme directory in your terminal and run `bundle install` to install the theme's dependencies.
+To run the   locally, navigate to the   directory in your terminal and run `bundle install` to install the  's dependencies.
 Then run `jekyll serve` to start the Jekyll server.

 ---